 Change Number 1 Line number in P.O.
 Existing Code Reference New Code Reference Proposed Change Summary Description 2 3.
 Affirm, under penalty of law, that the assertions in the affidavit are true.))
 B. The employee shall provide the county with a notice of termination of marriage or Washington state registered domestic partnership, on a form prescribed by the director, upon dissolution of a marriage or termination of a Washington state registered domestic partnership, within thirty days of termination of the marriage or domestic partnership.
-A marriage or Washington state registered domestic partnership.
-A marriage or Washington state registered domestic partnership shall be deemed terminated as provided under state law. ((A domestic partnership shall be deemed terminated: When the domestic partners no longer meet one or more of the qualifications of a domestic partnership, as defined by this chapter; or Upon the death of a domestic partnership, as defined by this chapter; or Upon the death of a domestic partnership,)) All marriage certificates, certifications of Washington state registered domestic partnership, ((,, and any information contained in said affidavits)) submitted to the county shall be confidential and subject to disclosure only upon express written authorization by the persons identified in the forms or if otherwise required by law.
+A marriage or Washington state registered domestic partnership shall be deemed terminated as provided under state law. ((A domestic partnership shall be deemed terminated: 1.
+When the domestic partners no longer meet one or more of the qualifications of a domestic partnership, as defined by this chapter; or 2.
+Upon the death of a domestic partnership, ((All affidavits of marriage/domestic partnership,)) All marriage certificates, certifications of Washington state registered domestic partnerships, and notices of termination of marriage ((//)) or state-registered domestic partnership ((, and any information centained in said affidavits)) submitted to the county shall be confidential and subject to disclosure only upon express written authorization by the persons identified in the forms or if otherwise required by law.
 3.12.080 Appointing authorities.
 47 699-703 3.12.080 3.12.080 Appointment of ((county)) executive-branch employees ((within the executive branch)) shall be accomplished by the executive, department directors, and division managers.
-In all cases, the appointing authority shall have the power to remove employees .
+In all cases, the appointing authority shall have the power to remove employees.
 The appointing authority shall be responsible for the merit evaluation of all employees under ((that)) their authority.
 Updates language regarding appointing authorities Selection p 48 706-711 3.12.090 3.12.090 A. The director shall establish ((examination)) selection procedures for filling existing and anticipated vacant career service positions ((in the career service)). ((Examinations)) Selection procedures may be open or promotional, depending upon which will best serve the interests of the county.
 B. All ((examinations)) selection procedures for career service positions shall be competitive.
 Updates language regarding selection procedures